November 27, 2022 by Karl Tessendorf

 As far as winter whiskey cocktails go, the Whiskey Eggnog is up there with the best of them.
-In fact, there are many who’d argue that this drinkable custard spike with liquid gold is the one true winter cocktail.
+In fact, there are many who’d argue that this drinkable custard spiked with liquid gold is the one true winter cocktail.
 It’s the banisher of chills, the driver of frost, the uncrowned king of the cold!
-Okay, that’s a bit dramatic but when Lord Whiskey Eggnog, first of his name enters the room, you show some respect.
+Okay, that’s a bit dramatic but when Lord Whiskey Eggnog, (first of his name) enters the room, you show some respect.

 2. Old Fashioned

 A good old-fashioned frosty winter needs a cocktail that’s not going to back down when things get blustery.
 A cocktail that’s seen it all, done it all, and was literally named after the phrase, ‘they don’t make them like they used to’.
 Yes, the Old Fashioned is one winter whiskey cocktail you can always count on.
 It’s a classic blend of whiskey, sugar, and bitters that hits all the right soul-warming spots.